Hello. I'm Alejandro Amo.

 In data engineering, four typical needs of data have become popular as a single concept known as the FAIR data principles (Findable, Accessible, Interoperable and Reusable).

-FAIR provides a framework for managing and sharing data in a way that maximizes its potential for reuse and discovery.
-In order to achive that, we usually focus in making the data fully machine-readable, provinding useful metadata, attaching persistent and unique identifiers, and apply standard vocabularies.
+FAIR data principles are a set of guiding principles for achieving such goals.
+They provide a framework for managing and sharing data in a way that maximizes its potential for reuse and discovery.
+In order to achieve that, we usually focus in making the data fully machine-readable, provinding useful metadata, attaching persistent and unique identifiers, and apply standard vocabularies.
 In this way, the data can be easily discovered, accessed, and used by humans and machines alike.
-Projects that aim for attaining FAIR principles can tap into a lot of added value, specially in scientific research where the (re)utilization of datasets is key.
+Projects that aim for attaining FAIR principles can tap into a lot of added value business intelligence wise.